 One idea: define a new set of operations (or set some field in the session) that says that we won't block for "too long" waiting on caps.
 If we can't get the caps, give up and carry on elsewhere.
 That would probably fix cases where the Ceph client is blocked on a CapGet, but the MDS can also end up blocked gathering caps.
 I'm not sure what we can do there.

-#2 Updated by Jeff Layton about 1 year ago
+#2 Updated by Jeff Layton over 1 year ago

 The right fix here is probably to push forward with end-to-end ceph client reclaim.
 The main problem is that there is a small window where the caps are not held which allows Ganesha 2 to race in and grab them.
 If we instead granted all of the state that the previous Ganesha 1 instance held before, then there would be no race window (Ganesha 2 would just continue blocking).